 Demographic data is mainly used to optimise paid advertising channels.
 You can do this in two ways:

 - Adjust bids for different demographics.

-Google AdWords allows you to set bid adjustments for certain demographics (now including household income) which is really handy for turning generic all-encompassing campaigns into more focused campaigns to maximise profitability.
-You can turn a bid adjustment in to “-100%” to remove a demographic or, more precisely, apply a bid adjustment which reflects the difference in conversion rate compared to the average conversion rate for each demographic:
+Google Ads allows you to set bid adjustments for certain demographics (now including household income) which is really handy for turning generic all-encompassing campaigns into more focused campaigns to maximise profitability.
+You can turn a bid adjustment into -100% to remove a demographic or, more precisely, apply a bid adjustment which reflects the difference in conversion rate compared to the average conversion rate for each demographic:

-You can use information gathered from Google Analytics demographic reports on other paid advertising channels too, most notably Facebook adverts:
+You can use information gathered from Google Analytics demographics reports on other paid advertising channels too, most notably Facebook adverts: